Have you ever thought about why you’re still where you are and not at where you wanted to be?

 You start comparing when you want to live other people’s definition of success.
 You’ll never get what you want if you constantly chase after someone else’s highlighted success.
 The root of comparison is self-doubt.

-Who do you always compare with?
+Who are you always compare with?
 What is it about?

 2. Doubting Yourself

 When an opportunity offers itself to you, is this what you said?